 Every year, Customer Service Week falls on the first week in October, so you might want to mark these dates on your calendar for this and upcoming years:

 What is its history?

 Customer Service Week was established and designated by the U.S. Congress in 1992.
 In the proclamation President George H.W.
 Bush signed, he said, “The most successful businesses are those that display a strong commitment to customer satisfaction,” and, “A business will do a better job of providing high quality goods and services by listening to its employees and by empowering them with opportunities to make a difference.”

-The Customer Service Group, the company that sponsors the official program, has information and sells materials to celebrate the week at your company.
+The company that sponsors the official program, the Customer Service Group, has information and sells materials to celebrate the week at your company.
 This event is now observed in all 50 states and 60 countries.